 Ceiling-mounted fans are installed into the ceiling and vent to the outside through the roof or ducts.
 This is the most common type of bathroom fan and is best for removing hot, damp air as it rises.
-The exhaust is almost undetectable from outside.
+The exhaust is almost undetectable from the outside.

 Wall-mounted fans are installed in exterior walls and pull air directly outside.
-These fans do not need ductwork but might have a visible register.
+These fans do not need ductwork, but might have a visible register.